-Samsung continued to refine the mobile experience to allow users to focus on what matters most to them.
-One UI 2 includes new features that declutter the user interface—making it easier for people to interact naturally, while also making it easier on their eyes.
-And now, to make both the developer and the user experiences consistent across devices, Samsung is expanding the use of One UI 2 beyond smartphones to tablets, wearables, and new form factors, including foldables.
+Samsung continues to refine the mobile experience to allow users to focus on what matters most to them.
+One UI 2 includes new features that de-clutter the user interface—making it easier for people to interact naturally while also making it easier on their eyes.
+And now, to make both the developer and the user experiences consistent across devices, Samsung is expanding the use of One UI 2 beyond smartphones to tablets, wearables and new form factors, including foldable category.

 To deliver the best possible TV viewing experience, Samsung is also investing in 8K technologies.
 With AI ScaleNet, Samsung has made it possible to stream high-quality 8K videos on networks with lower bandwidth capabilities.
 Samsung has also announced new tools that make it easier for developers to bring new experiences across the nearly 100 million Smart TVs that are powered by Tizen.